readium/architecture/navigator/README.md

 The navigator module can be either:

-* directly responsible for the navigation between spine items, by detecting when the user reaches the start/end of a resource and loading the next/previous resources
+* directly responsible for the navigation between items in the reading order, by detecting when the user reaches the start/end of a resource and loading the next/previous resources
 * or indirectly responsible, by injecting content in the resource or passing information to the pagination module

 It can also implement special display modes for anciliary resources, for example: